samiralam/rules-compendium/docs/phb/7-spells/index.md

 Spellcasting is taxing, so a spellcaster can cast only a limited number of level 1+ spells before resting.
 Spell slots are the main way a spellcaster’s magical potential is represented.
 Each spellcasting class gives its members a limited number of spell slots of certain spell levels.
 For example, a level 3 Wizard has four level 1 spell slots and two level 2 slots.

-When you cast a spell, you expend a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
+When you cast a spell, you expend a slot of that spell’s level or higher, effectively "filling" a slot with the spell.
 Imagine a spell slot is a groove of a certain size—small for a level 1 slot and larger for a higher-level spell.
 A level 1 spell fits into a slot of any size, but a level 2 spell fits only into a slot that’s at least level 2.
 So when a level 3 Wizard casts [Magic Missile](/spells/2619022-magic-missile), a level 1 spell, that Wizard spends one of four level 1 slots and has three remaining.

 Finishing a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) restores any expended spell slots.